Ryan's Story

 from like high school on i was never very confident in myself

-except in work or things i made so i put too much on things instead of ME. so
+except in work or things i made so i put too much on things instead of ME.

 after i quit school i started working construction and concentrated on that